-I have also worked as a single designer within a marketing team, I can say with confidence that designers do their best work when they are part of a collaborative team.
+I have also worked as a single designer within a marketing team and I can say with confidence that designers do their best work when they are part of a collaborative team.
 Designers greatly benefit from receiving direction and getting feedback from fellow creatives, and junior designers benefit from guidance from senior designers and/or a creative director.
 Without this collaboration and direction, work is often poor and motivation low.
-While it’s understandable that a marketing team would be inclined to want a designer that they can communicate with in person, at the office - the reality of this is quite different.
+While it’s understandable that a marketing team would be inclined to want a designer that they can communicate with in person, at the office, or meet with frequently at weekly meetings – the reality of this is quite different.

 A big selling point of hiring an internal designer is their ability to help with last minute edits and unexpected needs.
 However, this can often set up the entire team for failure.
 Fact of the matter is that from the second they are hired, this designer will be constantly busy.
 So, when an urgent request comes in, they drop everything and start on it.
 This means that other projects will be delayed.
 And what happens if there are TWO urgent requests — that happens more than you’d think.
 They can literally only work on one thing at a time.

 This doesn’t even begin to address the issue of a sole in-house designer being treated like an assistant or a tool that anyone on the team can give orders too.
 I know first hand how hard it is as a designer to say no and push back.
 If they’re junior, forget about it.
 Quality will suffer, mistakes will be made, and problems will come up.

 Time management can also be a big issue.
 Ideally, the designer will have someone helping them with direction and project management, but this will take away time from other team members.
 I’ve been down this road and I have to say that there are so many talented designers out there with amazing work … who take forever to design the simplest thing.
 You don’t just need a talented designer with the right eye—you need someone who can deliver in a reasonable amount of time.

 Holiday/sickness coverage – what’s the plan for coverage when the designer is out?

 An in-house designer would learn your brand intimately.
 However, they’d really only work on one brand.
 This limits the breadth, as well as the depth, of their skills.

 They should have intimate knowledge of your business and its industry.
 This will come over time, but it will be difficult to hire someone with industry knowledge, especially if they’re a junior designer, right away.
 It’s hard to compete with a specialized agency when a designer is learning the needs of B2B marketing teams, let alone the specifics of the industry.

-- Normally people lump designers into multiple categories—user interface, user experience, graphic design, and web design.
+The skillset they bring will be limited.
+Even brilliant designers are better at some areas than others.
+Normally people lump designers into multiple categories—user interface, user experience, graphic design, and web design.
 But there are very few people who can do all of those things very well, so you need to be clear about your company’s needs, what you’re hiring for, and what you are trying to achieve through the design role.

 Also, internal creatives can struggle to extract themselves from the brands that employ them.
 This creates a lack of perspective which can affect the creative outcome.
 Many of the best graphic designers are free thinkers, and that is part of their value—they don’t like to do the same thing every day.
 That is what makes them great creative thinkers.
 So, if you are hiring a designer to work on PowerPoint presentations and sales collateral all day, every day, you need to make sure you aren’t hiring somebody who will be bored after three months.

-- Salary: Starting salary for a JUNIOR designer is at least $55,000/yr (in New York City)
+Salary: Starting salary for a JUNIOR designer is at least $55,000/yr (in New York City)

-- Benefits: Of course, if you hire a full-time employee, you also have to pay for their benefits – material and otherwise.
+Benefits: Of course, if you hire a full-time employee, you also have to pay for their benefits – material and otherwise.
 If you hire an agency, it will handle all the benefits and perks.
 This easily adds 15-20% of the employees salary as cost to the business.